-The XenApp and XenDesktop service (formerly Apps and Desktops service) of Citrix Cloud enables you to deliver virtual applications and desktops using XenApp and XenDesktop technology.
-As with on-premises XenApp and XenDesktop deployments, the XenApp and XenDesktop service requires you have a supported hypervisor or cloud provider environment, such as Amazon Web Services (AWS), Microsoft Azure Classic, Citrix XenServer, or VMware vSphere.
+The XenApp and XenDesktop Service of Citrix Cloud helps you deliver virtual applications and desktops using XenApp and XenDesktop technology.
+As with on-premises XenApp and XenDesktop deployments, the XenApp and XenDesktop Service requires you have a supported hypervisor or cloud provider environment.
 The XenApp and XenDesktop service provides the functions that would otherwise be provided by the XenApp and XenDesktop Delivery Controllers in an on-premises deployment.

 The XenApp and XenDesktop Resource Location Setup blueprint enables you to create a resource location on AWS that you can use with the XenApp and XenDesktop service to deliver applications and desktops to your users.
 Similar to resource locations in Smart Tools, a resource location for the XenApp and XenDesktop Service is where the machines reside that provide the applications and desktops you make available to your users.
 These are machines that you manage through the AWS management console.

 To create the resource location, this blueprint performs the following actions: